Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Content/Tools and Integrations/Editor Scripting (GUI)/README.md

 ---

 Editor scripting can significantly boost your productivity by automating tedious tasks, improving your workflows, and providing a better development experience.
 Whether it's creating custom tools or fine-tuning the way components are displayed in the Inspector, Unity's editor scripting capabilities are invaluable for any serious game developer.

+---

+For more details, you may consult the official Unity documentation and various tutorials available online:
+- Unity’s GUILayout Scripting API citeturn0search0
+- Unity’s EditorGUILayout Scripting API citeturn0search1

+This overview should give you a comprehensive picture of how GUILayout and its editor-specific counterpart work in Unity C# editor scripting.